sikuli/sikuli/docs/source/extensions/sikuli-guide/index.rst

 	addTooltip("index.png","Index")
 	show(5)

-The script below uses the function :py:func:`addTooltip` to add tooltips to three links in addition to the text annotation.
+The script above uses the function :py:func:`addTooltip` to add tooltips to three links in addition to the text annotation.
 The result of running this script is shown below:

 .. image:: multiple-annotations.png

 Rather than showing the annotations all at once, we can also show them one by one using separate ``show()`` statements.
-Below is an example where we show the tooltip of each element one after another in an infinite cycle.
+Below is an example where we cycle through the three links and show the tooltip of each link one at the time.

 .. sikulicode::